Nwiradiradja/DataCleaning-Excel/README.md

 # DataCleaning-Excel
+## Project Goal
-Using Excel functions and formulas with the ultimate goal of cleaning data
+* Using Excel functions and formulas with the ultimate goal of cleaning data

+## Tasks
+* Review data that is messy
+* Find and remove blanks, duplicates and outliers
+* Remove formatting, change text case and trim using excel's built in features
+* Split text to columns
+* Find and replace